 - The amount of previous experience in related occupations.

-Occupations with a broader and more complex task set require more formal education and training, previous experience, and on-the-job training for competent performance.
 Formal education and training refer to the level and extent of education and training needed to perform the tasks required for an occupation proficiently.
-It is measured regarding educational qualifications aligned with the Australian Qualifications
+It is measured in relation to educational qualifications aligned with the Australian Qualifications Framework (AQF) and the New Zealand Qualifications Framework (NZQF).
+It is measured in months or years.

 ANZSCO assigns occupations to one of five skill levels.
-To ensure accuracy and meaningfulness, input was sought from employers, industry training bodies, professional organizations, and other relevant sources while determining the skill level for each occupation.
+To ensure accuracy and meaningfulness, input was sought from employers, industry training bodies, professional organisations, and other relevant sources while determining the skill level for each occupation.

 How Can We Help You?

-As a service provider, we are here to assist you with ANZSCO Skill Level Classifications guidance.
-We at CDR Report Writer can provide reliable information and support if you have questions or need clarification regarding skill levels in the ANZSCO classification.
-Whether you want to understand the skill requirements for a specific occupation or need assistance determining the appropriate skill level, we are here to help.
 Our knowledgeable team can explain the criteria to assess skill levels and provide insights into the qualifications, work experience, and training typically associated with each group.
-We aim to offer clear and concise guidance, ensuring you better understand ANZSCO skill levels and how they relate to your situation.
+We aim to provide clear and concise guidance, ensuring you better understand ANZSCO skill levels and their relevance to your situation.